Skip to content

 .where(col: string, op: string, val: unknown): this

-Adds a WHERE col op ? clause. op can be any SQL comparison operator (=, !=, <, >, <=, >=, LIKE, IS, IS NOT).
+Adds a WHERE col op ? clause. op can be any SQL comparison operator (=, !=, <, >, <=, >=, LIKE, NOT LIKE).

 ts